Indian cricket team in Australia in 2014–15: 1st Test

 Australia took the remaining 5 wickets in the first session with Nathan Lyon the pick of the bowlers taking 5/134.
 The Australian openers got to lunch unscathed, scoring 32 runs off 10 overs.
 Karn Sharma took the wicket of Chris Rogers (21) after he mis-timed a sweep to Rohit Sharma.
 David Warner and Shane Watson combined to take Australia to a solid 1/137 at tea, but Warner should have been out after being bowled off a no-ball by Varun Aaron.
 Warner (102) made his second century of the innings after the break.
 Australia finished the day at 5/290, after Mitchell Marsh (40) and Steve Smith (52*) scored at a fast rate including a 24-run over from Marsh off Karn Sharma.
 Commentators criticised India for their negative tactics.
 Also, controversy ensued twice in the final session when Warner was given a send-off from Aaron causing a dispute between them.
 Rohit Sharma's appeal also caused a stand-off between the players leaving the umpires, Ian Gould and Marais Erasmus to calm them down.
 As a result, Warner was fined 15% of his match fee while Kohli and Shikhar Dhawan were fined 30%.

 Australia again declared overnight, leaving them 98 overs to bowl out India.
 Shikhar Dhawan was first to go (9), but shouldn't have been, after replays showed the ball came off his arm.
 Cheteshwar Pujara (21) was next out when he was caught behind off Nathan Lyon.
 Murali Vijay and stand-in captain Virat Kohli put on a further 45 as India reached a solid 2/105 at lunch.
-After lunch the pair extended their partnership to 185, as Kohli brought up his second century of the match, before a devastated Vijay was given lbw for 99.
+After lunch the pair extended their partnership to 185, as Kohli brought up his second century of the match and completed 2000 test runs (innings 53), before a devastated Vijay was given lbw for 99.
 Ajinkya Rahane went in the same over for a duck, caught at bat-pad.
 Rohit Sharma joined Kohli and they put on 35 before Sharma started a collapse when he went for 6.
 Wriddhiman Saha was bowled for 13 as Lyon took his second 5-wicket haul of the game.
 Kohli holed out to Mitchell Marsh eventually for 141 and the remaining 3 wickets fell quickly as Nathan Lyon took 7/152, his maiden 10 wicket match haul and was awarded Man of the Match.
 India lost their last 8 wickets for only 73 runs, at one stage at a commanding 2/243.
-Australia took a 1-0 series lead.
+Australia took a 1–0 series lead.
 Australian captain, Michael Clarke injured his right hamstring during the run-chase and admitted that he may never play again, Brad Haddin replaced him as captain during the innings.